 Durability v5

 EDB Postgres Distributed (PGD) offers a range of synchronous modes to complement its default asynchronous replication.
-These synchronous modes are configured through commit scopes: rules that define how operations are handled and when the system should consider a transaction committed.
+These synchronous modes are configured through commit scopes.
+Commit scopes are rules that define how operations are handled and when the system considers a transaction committed.

 Introducing